-At the task order level, the OCO has the authority and responsibility for the determination of cost or price reasonableness for their agency's task order requirements.
-Adequate price competition at the task order level, in response to an individual requirement, establishes the most accurate, fair, and reasonable pricing for that requirement.
-The OCO may require the Contractor to maintain an acceptable accounting system that will permit timely development of all necessary cost data in the form required by the proposed contract type.
+At the task order level, the OCO has the authority for the determination of cost or price fair and reasonableness.
+The OCO may make the adequacy determination or require the Contractor to maintain an acceptable accounting system that will permit timely development of all necessary cost data in the form required by the proposed contract type.